*There is an 80% chance that the price may fall by 10% in the next 3 weeks!

-The online price of Ricoh Pentax 645D DSLR Camera Black is indicative only and based on rumors.
+The latest price of Ricoh Pentax 645D DSLR Camera Black was obtained on Sep 24, 2017

 Ricoh Pentax 645D DSLR Camera Black - Expert Reviews